 In the event of a resource conflict between multiple UL SPS configurations configured with Uplink Semi-Persistent Scheduling V-RNTI, the UE behaviour is undefined.

 In the event of a resource conflict in the same serving cell between the initial transmision within a configured grant bundle from multiple different UL SPS configurations configured with Uplink Semi-Persistent Scheduling C-RNTI, the UE behaviour is undefined.

+In the event of a resource conflict between UL SPS with a non-UL NB-IoT subframe for IoT-NTN TDD mode, the UE shall postpone the UL SPS resource to the next valid UL subframe.

 For NB-IoT UEs, a configured uplink grant shall be used only for BSR or SPS confirmation transmission, and skipUplinkTxSPS is implicitly configured.